-We showcase the role of an omnimodal lifelong memory agent in personalized dialog as follows.
-(1) When a user {\sffamily Emily} shows up, there is a polling process that detects the user identity as {\sffamily Emily} directly from the audiovisual stream (\eg camera and microphone inputs); (2) The profile of {\sffamily Emily} is encoded and put into the dialog context of an omnimodal chatbot; (3) When {\sffamily Emily} asks {\sffamily ``does any of my colleagues love tennis?''}, a query regarding the relation {\sffamily ``colleague''} and keyword {\sffamily ``tennis''} is generated by the chatbot, activating a textual retrieval to the knowledge base containing Emily's social relation graph, which returns a dialog record of {\sffamily ``John, colleague, 2024-05-13, user discussed a tennis game he played 2 days ago''}.
-This record is further encoded as dialog context; (4) The chatbot answers {\sffamily ``Yes, Emily, your colleague John loves tennis''} based on the available context; (5) An independent process extracts user facts: {\sffamily ``Emily shows interest in tennis''}, and dialog record {\sffamily ``2024-05-14, user asked if any of her colleagues loves tennis.''}, from the raw audiovisual stream for the recent dialog, and updates Emily's profile with these contents for future use; (6) When {\sffamily Emily} shows up on another day, the model is able to greet with: {\sffamily ``Hi Emily, did you talk to John about tennis?''}.
+We showcase the role of lifelong memory in personalized omnimodal dialogs as follows.
+(1) When a user {\sffamily Emily} shows up, a polling process detects the user identity as {\sffamily Emily} directly from the audiovisual stream (\eg camera and microphone inputs); (2) The profile of {\sffamily Emily} is encoded and put into the dialog context of an omnimodal chatbot; (3) When {\sffamily Emily} asks {\sffamily ``does any of my colleagues love tennis?''}, a query regarding the relation {\sffamily ``colleague''} and keyword {\sffamily ``tennis''} is generated by the chatbot, activating a textual retrieval to the knowledge base containing Emily's social relation graph, which returns a dialog record of {\sffamily ``John, colleague, 2024-05-13, user discussed a tennis game he played 2 days ago''}.
+This record is further encoded as dialog context; (4) The chatbot answers {\sffamily ``Yes, Emily, your colleague John loves tennis''} based on the available context; (5) The system extracts user facts: {\sffamily ``Emily shows interest in tennis''}, and dialog record {\sffamily ``2024-05-14, user asked if any of her colleagues loves tennis.''}, from the raw audiovisual stream of the recent dialog, and updates Emily's profile memory with these contents for future use; (6) When {\sffamily Emily} shows up on another day, the model is able to greet with: {\sffamily ``Hi Emily, did you talk to John about tennis?''}.